 Model Owner:

-Raw data is continuously cleansed and fixed based on previously agreed conditions with client and modeling team.

-Additionally, the Falcon US Credit 29.0 and Debit 26.0 models are trained using data from the Falcon Fraud US Credit and Debit Consortium data.

 Information on the software and/or programming language is not provided as they are proprietary in nature, given that this is a vendor model.

 2.1.6 Data Retention

 Describe where the development data is stored (post development) and how the environment is controlled.
 Provide the minimum time period for data retention.